MicrosoftDocs/SupportArticles-docs/Office/Client/project/tasks-not-scheduled.md

    2. Select the **Schedule** tab.
    3. Select to select or clear the **Show Scheduling Messages** check box.
    4. Select the **General** tab.
-   5. Under **PlanningWizard**, select all check boxes.
+   5. Under **Planning Wizard**, select all check boxes.

     > [!NOTE]
     > After scheduling messages are turned on, press **F9** on the keyboard.
 Any scheduling messages that occur must be resolved before the project will be calculated correctly.
 3. Are you scheduling from the project's Start Date or the project's Finish Date?

    When scheduling from the project's Start Date, the tasks will begin as soon as possible.
 When scheduling from the project's Finish Date, the tasks will begin as late as possible.
-To check which date is set in your file, select **Project information** on the **Project** menu.
+To check which date is set in your file, select **Project Information** on the **Project** menu.
 4. What is the project's Start Date?

    If the Show Scheduling Messages option is turned on, and you enter a task that occurs before the project's Start Date, you will receive a warning message.
 If you want to schedule a task to start before the project's Start Date, manually enter the date for the task.
-To check the Project Start Date, select **Project information** on the **Project** menu.
+To check the Project Start Date, select **Project Information** on the **Project** menu.

 5. Did you enter a percent complete on a task?